willaboza/P2P_Comms_Sys/README.md

 Project Steps

-  Step 1:\r\n
+  Step 1:

-  \tOn power up toggle on-board green LED on and off
+  On power up toggle on-board green LED on and off

   Step 2-3:
   Setup UART0 Tx and Rx to interface with a PC through TeraTerm.